 Fire/life/safety technicians earn roughly $20 per hour and work on safety systems in workplaces, hospitals, and other buildings.
 In California, the speech data video category is available to anyone who works on networks, video systems, security and access control systems, and other communication equipment.

-There are numerous advantages to obtaining a California electrician license.
+There are numerous advantages to obtaining a California electrician license and becoming a California-certified electrician.
 Most importantly, to lawfully perform electrical work in California, you must be licensed by the state.

 A trade license verifies your expertise and experience.